civilservicelgbt/civilservicelgbt.github.io/_events/20200616-coffee-roulette-pride-on.md

 ## How will it work?

-We will be randomly allocating you into a Zoom breakout room for 10 minutes, before swfitly moving you onto another.
+We will be randomly allocating you into a Zoom breakout room for 10 minutes to meet another LGBT+ Civil Servant, before swfitly moving you onto another.
+Be sure to use your time wisely to get to know each other.

 ## How do I join?